mindflower/JsonParser/README.md

 Simple json library for C++17 projects.
 Known issues:
   - Number and boolean types casts to string
+  - Negative, hex and float numbers not implemented
-  - Escape sequences, hex numbers and `null` not implemented
+  - Escape sequences and `null` not implemented
   - Too few tests